 - In roaming cases, the VPLMN shall be able to control the RAT/domain selection change while taking into account any related HPLMN policies.
 In particular, the HPLMN shall be able to restrict handover to PS domain for a given VPLMN.

-Editor's Note: How/whether the above requirement can be met is FFS.

 - E-UTRAN shall not be required to convert any CS specific RAB information for rSRVCC operation.

 - Handovers from UTRAN/GERAN CS access to E-UTRAN/HSPA for voice call initiated in LTE and previously handed over to UTRAN/GERAN CS access as well as for voice calls directly initiated in UTRAN/GERAN CS access shall be supported, provided that the calls have been anchored in IMS at the time of their establishment (for example in the case of voice calls directly initiated in UTRAN/GERAN CS access the MSC Server has been enhanced for ICS).